Shippensburg University Council of Trustees

 Mr. Grell has been a member of the Shippensburg University Council of Trustees since 1995.
 He serves on the Board of the Pennsylvania Masonic Youth Foundation and is chairman of its foundation.
 Mr. Grell is also active in several pension industry associations including, the National Association of State Retirement Administrators and the National Council on Teacher Retirement.

 Mr. Grell earned a Bachelor of Arts degree from The Johns Hopkins University in 1978, as well as his J.D. from the Dickinson School of Law in 1981.

-Bryan Lowe is the director of State Government Affairs for the Healthcare Distribution Alliance based in Arlington, VA, representing a national trade associations members before state legislatures throughout the country.
+Bryan Lowe is the Regional Director of State and Local Government Affairs for Walgreen Co., in this role, he represents Walgreens before state and local governments in Mid-Atlantic Region.
+Prior to this position he served as Senior Director of State Government Affairs for the Healthcare Distribution Alliance, representing a national trade associations members before state legislatures throughout the country.
 Previously, Bryan was an Associate at the Harrisburg based government affairs firm, Greenlee Partners.
 In this capacity, Bryan represented various client interests before the Pennsylvania General Assembly.
-Bryan formerly served as a Government Relations Associate for the Pennsylvania Commission for Community Colleges, a role in which he represented the Commonwealth's Community Colleges in front of the Pennsylvania General Assembly.
+Additionally, Bryan formerly served as a Government Relations Associate for the Pennsylvania Commission for Community Colleges.

 Antoinette “Toni” Marchowsky is Deputy Chief of Staff to State Senator Vincent Hughes, Chair of the Senate Democratic Appropriations Committee.
 In her current position, Marchowsky handles budget and legislative matters regarding community and economic development, housing, infrastructure, and military and veterans’ affairs for the Appropriations committee.
 She is also responsible for managing a wide range of public policy issues impacting the City of Philadelphia and southeast Pennsylvania region.